The crew of the Nebuchadnezzar.

 - Take Up My Sword: The first gun Neo took possession of was Apoc's who handed it to him prior to Morpheus' capture.
 Cypher kills him later on.

 - We Hardly Knew Ye: Of all the characters of the Nebuchadnezzar to perish, the audience definitely knew him the least.
-He was a stoic, no-nonsense guy and that's it.
+He was a stoic, no-nonsense guy and that's pretty much it.